 Dad LOVES Christmas at Walt Disney World, and Disney’s Hollywood Studios has lots of fun extras to get you into the holiday spirit each year.

 There have been a lot – A LOT – of closures at Disney’s Hollywood Studios since 2016, but things are slowly starting to replace the old with the new.
 Still on the horizon are:

 MGM Studios was on the drawing board for several years before Universal Studios announced they were going to build a theme park in Orlando.
 This get Disney moving and the new movie park was born.

 Having a plan for touring the park is the only way to go.
 If you want to have a Perfect day at the Studios, you need to know how to avoid the crowds.
 At Touringplans.com, they provide several touring plans to help you navigate your way around the park with the least hassle.
 They also have an app for your phone that will show you the wait times on all the rides.
 Check it out today.

 Get started on your trip today

 How about a trip to see Disney Hollywood Studios in person?
-Doesn't that sound fun.
-Here's what you can do.
-Go over to Dad's partners at Dreams Come True Vacations and let them get your Perfect Vacation started today.
+Doesn’t that sound fun.
+Here’s what you can do.
+Go over to Dad’s partners at Destinations to Travel and let them get your Perfect Vacation started today.
 What are you waiting for?

 Dad’s Bottom Line

 A lot of people over the years have complained that the Disney Studios or Disney-MGM Studios, or Disney Hollywood Studios, or whatever, was a work that was thrown together to compete with Universal and that the park needed more attractions.
 I think Disney finally got the word.
 With the openings of American Idol and Toy Story Mania, Disney Hollywood Studios has become a complete and "fabulous darling" vacation experience.